On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Introduction

-The main contribution of this work are as follows: \begin{itemize} \item QC is applied to land-cover classification on the reference benchmark EuroSAT dataset~\cite{ helber2018introducing} for optical multispectral images, thus by going further than initial proofs-of-concept on a few images~\cite{gawron2020-MS-classif-QNN-igarss, cavallaro2020-igarss}. \item QCNN multiclass classification is tackled, with respect to the simple binary classification already discussed in~\cite{zaidenberg2021advantages}, and better results are obtained through the quantum-based networks with respect to their fully-classical counterpart. \item A comparative and critical analysis is carried out to analyze the performances of different gate-based circuits for hybrid QCNN, showing advantages to the architecture with entanglement. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item QC is applied to land-cover classification on the reference benchmark EuroSAT dataset~\cite{ helber2018introducing} for optical multispectral images, thus by going further than initial proofs-of-concept on a few images~\cite{gawron2020-MS-classif-QNN-igarss, cavallaro2020-igarss}. \item QCNN multiclass classification is tackled, with respect to the simple binary classification already discussed in~\cite{zaidenberg2021advantages_2}, and better results are obtained through the quantum-based networks with respect to their fully-classical counterpart. \item A comparative and critical analysis is carried out to analyze the performances of different gate-based circuits for hybrid QCNN, showing the advantages of the architecture with entanglement. \item A structured prediction setting, with coarse-to-fine classification has been implemented to further challenge the capacities brought by entanglement. \end{itemize}

+Moreover, it is worth to highlight that each model we proposed it has been implemented and designed from scratch.
+This process involved also the adaptation of the classical and quantum networks to fit the requirements imposed by the used dataset.

 It is also worth to mention that this paper can represent a useful tool for machine learning and remote sensing scientists looking at the way quantum circuits and their parameters work when applied to practical EO problems, since it describes the necessary mathematical and physical elements for the understanding of the quantum approach.
 The paper is organized as follows.
+In Sec.~\ref{sec:lulcoverview} an overview of LULC classification in the field of remote sensing is given by highlighting the main issues and difficulties in LULC tasks for remote sensing interpretation.
 In Sec.~\ref{sec:quantum_ML} the applications of machine learning in the domain of QC are introduced, and in Sec.~\ref{sec:QC_basics} the mathematical and physical background to QC is provided.
 The proposed methodology and the hybrid QCNNs are presented in Sec.~\ref{sec:methodology}, while the results are reported in Sec.~\ref{sec:results}.
 Concluding remarks are given in Sec.~\ref{sec:conclusion}.